mikelma/craftium/craftium-docs/troubleshooting.md

 ERROR[Main]: Could not initialize the device with any supported video driver
 ```

-For this reason craftium ignores `offscreen_sdl=True` on macOS and runs with
+For this reason, on macOS craftium maps `offscreen_sdl=True` to the default
-the default windowed (cocoa) driver: a Luanti window is visible while
-environments run.
-Truly headless training is currently Linux-only.
+cocoa driver with a *hidden* window (the `window_hidden` engine setting): no
+window appears on screen, while OpenGL keeps rendering into the window's
+framebuffer.
+The offscreen SDL driver itself remains Linux-only.

 The `CRAFTIUM_SDL_VIDEODRIVER` environment variable overrides craftium's
 automatic driver selection on any platform, e.g.: